satwareAG/doctrine-firebird-driver/docs/firebird-like-best-practices.md

 ---

-### Phase 1: Configurable CAST Length (Upcoming)
+### Phase 1: Configurable CAST Length ✅ IMPLEMENTED

-**Status:** ⚠️ **Planned feature** (Phase 1 of roadmap)
+**Status:** ✅ **Available Now**

-Future releases will allow customization of the CAST VARCHAR length per connection, enabling applications to adjust the trade-off between safety and performance based on their specific requirements.
+This feature allows customization of the CAST VARCHAR length per connection, enabling applications to adjust the trade-off between safety and performance based on their specific requirements.

+**Documentation:** See README.md for complete configuration guide.

 ---